amlalejini/ALife-2020--SignalGP-Genetic-Regulation/README.md

 This repository is a companion to our 2020 ALife conference submission, Genetic Regulation Facilitates the Evolution of Signal-response Plasticity in Digital Organisms.

+**Status update: This submission was rejected.
+I'll post the manuscript and associated reviews after we decide next steps for this project.**

 ### Contributing authors

 - [Alexander Lalejini](https://lalejini.com/)